14 Best Beaches near Mystic, CT

 As for amenities, you'll find the usual suspects: restrooms, a snack bar, showers, and picnic tables.
 This is a fun place to spend a day - you'll also find basketball and volleyball courts, as well as a playground on-site.
 Trust us, your kids won't want to leave.

-Non-residents will have to fork out $30 to park for the day during high season (Memorial Day to Labor Day).
+Non-residents will have to fork out $20 for a weekday and $30 to park for the day on a weekend during high season (Memorial Day to Labor Day).
 To make it worthwhile, head out early and plan to spend the whole day.
 With so much to do, that should be easy!

 Address: 1 Beach Pond Road, Groton, Connecticut